Updated: July 19, 2023

 In case of emergencies and for tours to rural towns or villages, it is best to carry euros.
 This also helps with tipping guides.

-Our Portugal Tours & Vacations are a collection of curated trips from which you can get a better idea of what your itinerary may look like.
+Our Portugal tours are a collection of curated trips from which you can get a better idea of what your itinerary may look like.

 You can select a sample trip that aligns with your ideal vacation, be it a family trip, honeymoon, adventure tour, or something else.
-These sample trips are often a stepping stone from which our travelers create unique itineraries.
+These are often stepping stones from which our travelers create unique itineraries.

 You can also provide additional ideas and set a travel budget, after which our Travel Care team will contact you to match you with a top Portugal travel specialist.
 These experts will use their expertise and understanding of your preferences to curate your dream vacation.